Ted Mann (writer)

-Ted Mann is a Canadian born television writer and producer.
-He has worked in both capacities on the series NYPD Blue, Deadwood and Crash.
-In 1995 he won the Emmy award for Best Drama Series for his work on the second season of NYPD Blue.
+Ted Mann (October 24, 1952 – September 4, 2025) was a Canadian-born television writer and producer.
+He worked in both capacities on the series NYPD Blue, Deadwood and Crash.

+In 1995, Mann won the Primetime Emmy Award for Outstanding Drama Series for his work on the second season of NYPD Blue.

 Career

 1970s

 Mann was an editor of National Lampoon.
-He began working in the television industry with National Lampoon and HBO as a writer on the short film Disco Beaver from Outer Space in 1978.
-In 1979 he worked as a writer on Delta House – a short lived television variation on Lampoon's film Animal House.
+He began working in the television industry with National Lampoon and HBO as a writer on the TV special Disco Beaver from Outer Space in 1978.
+In 1979 he worked as a writer on Delta House – a short-lived television variation on Lampoon's film Animal House.

 1980s

 In 1980 he worked as a writer on the animated series Drawing Power.
-He was the writer for O.C. and Stiggs a theatrical film based on characters he created with Tod Carrol for National Lampoon and directed by Robert Altman.
+He was the writer for O.C. and Stiggs a theatrical film based on characters he created with Tod Carroll for National Lampoon and directed by Robert Altman.

 Mann worked as a writer on the crime drama The Street, Universal TV's innovative half-hour syndicated faux verite cop show, as well as Stephen J. Cannell's Wiseguy, Miami Vice, and a Saturday morning animated cartoon entitled Slimer! and the Real Ghostbusters (1990).